 - Class A: High-quality-tenants; safe neighborhoods; low turnover and vacancy.

 - Class B: Mid-quality-tenants; moderate neighborhoods; some turnover and vacancy.

 - Class C: Low-quality-tenants; crime-plagued neighborhoods; high turnover and vacancy.

 Class A properties should meet the one percent rule.
 Class C properties should meet the Two Percent Rule.
 Avoid War Zones unless you’re a seasoned professional.

 Excellentville is a stable neighborhood with high rental demand.
-Most tenants are college-educated professionals with perfect credit.
+Most tenants have high incomes, stables jobs and perfect credit.
 Many are saving for their own home, or choose to rent so their career/romance opportunities can remain flexible.

 The tenant risk is lower, so your returns will also be lower.
 Look for the One Percent Rule here.